Alfresco/docs-alfresco/intelligence-services/latest/config/comprehend.md

 In the above JSON snippet:

 * The rendition name (e.g. `aiBusiness`, `aiSport`, `aiClassification`) is used as a key (for both custom entity recognizers and custom classifiers).
-* The aspect/property names must match the Alfresco Content Services content model.
+* The aspect/property names must match the Content Services content model.
 * For custom entity recognizers, the entity type (e.g. `BUSINESS`, `SPORT`) must match what's returned in the raw results.

 ### Alfresco Docker service definition (deployment)